 Cons: Difficult to assemble, not ergonomic

-Venturing away from standard best travel dog crates, we've now coming into the territory of heavy duty dog cages for travel which is yet to be dominated by one single manufacturer.
-However, the Variocage is one of the best heavy duty dog travel cages due to its smart design, stylish looks, high quality material and crash tests.
-These are very expensive travel cages for dogs, but well worth the investment if you're looking something for large dogs and long distance travel.
+Venturing away from standard best travel dog crates, we've now come into the territory of heavy-duty dog cages for travel which is yet to be dominated by one single manufacturer.
+However, the Variocage is one of the best heavy-duty dogs travel cages due to its smart design, stylish looks, high-quality material, and crash tests.
+These are very expensive travel cages for dogs, but well worth the investment if you're looking for something for large dogs and long-distance travel.
 Not only do these heavy and indestructible dog cages look very stylish, but they've been ranked best for crash tests.
 These travel dog crates are very comfortable for dogs and easy to clean too.
 In addition, for added security, the Variocage includes a built-in key lock.

 Top 3 alternatives to Variocage travel dog cage:

-ProSelect Empire Cage – For a significantly less money, ProSelect is a decent alternative to Variocage if you're going for a short distance car travel and it's been rated as one of the best heavy duty cages.
+ProSelect Empire Cage – For significantly less money, ProSelect is a decent alternative to Variocage if you're going for short-distance car travel and it's been rated as one of the best heavy-duty cages.
 It's not crash tested, isn't as stylish or as heavy and large as Variocage, but they will be an appropriate choice for most pet owners with medium to extra large dog breeds.

-Sliverylake Heavy Duty Metal Cage – An even cheaper alternative is this heavy duty metal cage from Sliverylake.
-The design is simpler and it's not as sturdy as either ProSelect of Variocage, but if you don'g have a hyperactive extra large dog, then this may be a better choice considering that you also pay significantly less for it.
+Smonter Heavy Duty Metal Cage – An even cheaper alternative is this heavy-duty metal cage from Smonter.
+The design is simpler and it's not as sturdy as either ProSelect or Variocage, but if you don't have a hyperactive extra-large dog, then this may be a better choice considering that you also pay significantly less for it.
 The standard features will be more than enough.

-Petego Pet Tube Car Kennel – And for something completely different, if you don't have an extra large dog who needs an indestructible cage but rather looking for something to fit multiple dogs at the back of your car, this may be a great alternative.
-This pet tube travel car kennel from Petego will be much cheaper and look substantially better in your car, and it also folds.
+Petego Pet Tube Car Kennel – And for something completely different, if you don't have an extra-large dog who needs an indestructible cage but rather looking for something to fit multiple dogs at the back of your car, this may be a great alternative.
+This pet comfort cushion from Petego will be much cheaper and look substantially better in your car.

 Choosing the Best Travel Crate for Dogs

-If you and your dog are taking a trip by vehicle, finding a travel crate that is suitable and fits your car is actually an easy task, since majority of these travel carriers are designed for cars first.
-If you are both travelling by plane, it is a good idea to be aware of the airline's pet crate policies before purchasing, as airlines require specific dimensions and rules for travelling with pets in crates.
-Some of the pet carriers are already airline approved, and others are easy to get accepted.
+If you and your dog are taking a trip by vehicle, finding a travel crate that is suitable and fits your car is actually an easy task since the majority of these travel carriers are designed for cars first.
+If you are both traveling by plane, it is a good idea to be aware of the airline's pet crate policies before purchasing, as airlines require specific dimensions and rules for traveling with pets in crates.
+Some of the pet carriers are already airline-approved, and others are easy to get accepted.

 Finally, check with the travel agency (if you're using one) and all locations where you will be staying to make sure that both pets and the type of crate you're taking are allowed.
 Remember to ask if they have unique crate specifications.
-This is particularly true for airlines, because each airline has their own guidelines, but the same can be said for every bus service, train service, and hotels.
+This is particularly true for airlines because each airline has its own guidelines, but the same can be said for every bus service, train service, and hotel.
 Planning ahead could save you from dealing with unnecessary issues during your travels.